make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Balya](https://github.com/Balya) for contributing support for Smartmi E1 air purifiers and improvments to Russian translations.
 - [convicte](https://github.com/convicte) for assisting with support for Inna 7 channel underfloor heating controllers.
 - [mrtn1988](https://github.com/mrtn1988) for assisting with support for QH-GD Elegant IR heaters.
+- [uandco](https://github.com/uandco) for assisting with support for Evotherm ETI pool heatpumps.